albornet/ctxai/README.md

 ### Install Dependencies

-#### Using Docker (Recommended)
+#### Using Docker

 1. Ensure Docker and Docker Compose are installed on your system.
-You can download them from [Docker's official website](https://www.docker.com/get-started).
+You can download them from [Docker&#39;s official website](https://www.docker.com/get-started).
 2. Clone the repository to your local machine:

    ```
    git clone https://github.com/albornet/ctxai.git  # or git@github.com:albornet/ctxai.git
    cd ctxai
    ```
 3. To build and start the project using Docker Compose, run:

    ```